Skip to main content

 Research into direct mail response rates and engagement patterns reveals that personalized, handwritten communication has measurably higher response and engagement rates than digital communication in affluent segments.
 Yet most luxury brands have abandoned handwritten correspondence in favor of scalable digital channels.
 The result is a systematic underinvestment in the highest-ROI retention touchpoint for this customer segment.

-What High-Retention Luxury Brands Actually Do
+What Do High-Retention Luxury Brands Do Differently?

 The luxury brands that defy the 9.9% rate trend do so not because they have better technology or larger budgets, but because they treat post-purchase differently.
 They invest in what is sometimes called “clienteling” or “client relationship management,” but they do it through physical, personal channels rather than digital automation.